Broken and Fractured Bone Litigators in Hollywood

-Hip replacement failure can cause fractures at or near the implant site.
+Broken and fractured Bone failure can cause fractures at or near the implant site.
 Fractures and broken bones often require surgery and intense rehabilitation to treat.
 While some of these devices fail due to wear and tear, others fail because the product itself was inherently defective.
-The mass tort litigation lawyers at Anidjar & Levine can help you seek compensation for injuries related to a defective hip replacement.
+The mass tort litigation lawyers at Anidjar & Levine can help you seek compensation for injuries related to a defective broken and fractured bone.
 We offer comprehensive legal advocacy to injury victims in and around Hollywood, including representation in mass tort actions.
-If you were harmed by a flawed hip replacement, contact our office today to learn how you can assert your right to damages from the at-fault parties.
+If you were harmed by a flawed broken and fractured bone, contact our office today to learn how you can assert your right to damages from the at-fault parties.

 Fort Lauderdale Broken and Fractured Bones Lawyer Near Me (800) 747-3733

 Broken and Fractured Bones